-Lizette Leclerc oversees all Water Foundation finance and administrative policies and systems including human resources, finance and budgeting, legal, communications, grants management, information technology, facilities, and administrative operations.
-She serves as a resource to the CEO and the Water Foundation Board of Directors for long-term planning.
+Lizette Castaño Leclerc is responsible for directing the fiscal functions and administrative operations for the Water Foundation.
 Before joining the Water Foundation, Lizette was chief of staff to the chancellor emeritus of the California State University system and retired president and CEO of the J. Paul Getty Trust.
-Before that, she served as senior administrator of the Cotsen Family Office and Foundations, executive director of the Children’s Nature Institute, and controller of the USC Department of Cultural Arts and Activities.
-Ms. Leclerc received a BS in Business Administration from the USC Marshall School of Business.
+Before that, she served as senior administrator of the Cotsen Family Office and Foundations and executive director of the Children’s Nature Institute.
+She received a BS in Business Administration from the USC Marshall School of Business.

 Andrew Fahlund provides leadership in the ongoing development and implementation of the Water Foundation’s organizational vision, mission, and strategic priorities.
 He works with other team members and management to craft strategy, develop projects, oversee implementation, and ensure that agreed-upon outcomes are being met, and that financial and program reporting is timely and accurate.
 Before joining the Water Foundation, Andrew was the executive director of the Water in the West program at Stanford University and worked for 12 years in the Washington, DC, office of American Rivers, where he was senior program director and senior vice president for conservation.
 Mr. Fahlund received an MS in Natural Resource Policy from the University of Michigan, School of Natural Resources and Environment and a BA in Anthropology from Colorado College.